gaelfoppolo/self-service-data-analytics/doc-admin/Ambari/small_install.md

 ## Customize services list

-At the moment, only two services need some information from us: Ambari Metrics and SmartSense.
+At the moment, only two services need some information from us: *Ambari Metrics* and *SmartSense*.

 The tabs needing our attention, are demanding the default password of the admin account, to access this service.
 You can go with **admin** for both of us.